8. AArch64

 Tasks

-1. Explain in 1-2 sentences what every of the eight functions does.
+1. Explain briefly what each of the seven functions does.

 2. Implement the functions in assembly language.
-Use the file names low_level.h and low_level.s and matching names for the functions, i.e., low_lvl_0, low_lvl_1, …, low_lvl_7.
-Document your source code extensively!
+Use the filenames low_level.h and low_level.s with corresponding function names: low_lvl_0, low_lvl_1, …, low_lvl_6.
+Document your source code thoroughly.

-3. Verify your low-level versions by extending the driver.
+3. Verify your low-level implementations by extending the driver program.